ziazek/roman-numerals/README.markdown

 ## Notes

-- next up: DRY up the code.

 ## Usage

 run `bundle install`
-`$ ./roman.rb source.txt` where `source.txt` contains, on each line, one integer from 1 to 3,999^13 expressed as an Arabic or Roman numeral.
+`$ ./roman.rb source.txt` where `source.txt` contains, on each line, one integer from 1 to 3,999 expressed as an Arabic or Roman numeral.

 ## Understanding the Question